Theta Delta Sigma: Symbols

 The society's motto is "Make diversity the rule instead of the exception."
 Its colors are light blue and night blue.
 Its symbols are the wolf and the paw print, giving it the nickname The Pack.
 Other nicknames are TDS and Thetas.

-Initiatives and programs
+Activities

 Public service

 Since its inception, the society has emphasized public service, including charity, advocacy, relief, education, and service.